Ms. Liew's Class

 TIP #4: Sit in a comfortable chair.

 Sit up straight, make sure your feet can touch the floor and that you have everything you need within easy reach.
 Poor posture and constant reaching can trigger tension and pain in your body, especially in your neck, back and shoulders.
-These aches and pains are a distraction you can avoid with proper seating.
-Reduce muscular tension further by taking regular breaks that allow you to stretch and move your body.
+These aches and pains are a distraction you should avoid.
+Reduce muscle tension further by taking breaks to stretch and move your body.

 TIP #5: Shut off anything you are not using.